PDKetchum/module-6-weather-dashboard/README.md

 ## Overview

-In preparation for an up coming trip, I created a weather outlook for multiple citys so I can view the weather and plan accordingly
+In preparation for an up coming trip, I created a weather outlook for multiple citys so I can view the weather and plan my trip accordingly.

+I can view the city's:

+- Current temperature
+- Wind mph
+- Humidity
+- Weather for the next 5 days

 ## Installation: